Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Localizations of -categories

-Finally, we note that if each morphism complex in $\cA$ is $K$-flat, the same holds for $\Tw \cA$ (as morphism complexes are defined as iterated mapping cones and shifts of the morphism complexes of $\cA$).
+Finally, we note that if each morphism complex in $\cA$ is homotopically flat (i.e., $\cA$ is cofibrant), the same holds for $\Tw \cA$ (as morphism complexes are defined as iterated mapping cones and shifts of the morphism complexes of $\cA$).
 This means that all the terms in the bar complex are acyclic except for the 0-simplex term, which is $\hocolim_i \hom_{\cA}(X,Y_i)$ to begin with.
 Now a standard argument, for example using the length filtration and seeing that the associated graded are all acyclic, gives the statement we desire. \end{proof}